 If you submit a lecture assignment late, you will lose 25 points.
-The final deadline for submitting late assignments is Friday December 10 (the last day of classes) at 5 PM.
+The final deadline for submitting late assignments and for resubmitting revised assignments is Friday December 9th (the last day of classes) at 5 PM.

 Homework assignments (Each homework assignment is worth 100 points)